How to Build A Campfire

 Matches

 You can use a book of matches or wooden matchsticks to light a fire, however, they can get ruined if wet and will struggle in breezy conditions.
 We carry them as a backup, but they are not our go-to.
-A better alternative would the waterproof, wind-resistant survival matches.
+A better alternative would be waterproof, wind-resistant survival matches.

 Lighter

 The ubiquitous Bic lighter can be a very effective way to light a fire.
 Due to its lightweight and water resistance, we always take a Bic lighter with us on backpacking trips.
-But at a campground, a long necked BBQ butane lighter is even better at getting in to hard-to-reach tinder.
+But at a campground, a long-necked BBQ butane lighter is even better at getting into hard-to-reach tinder.

-Blow Torch
+Torch

 If you are using a propane camp stove, it might be a good idea to pick up a small torch attachment to screw onto the top of one of the fuel canisters.
 This is our preferred method of lighting a campfire.
 Even if the wood is slightly damp or it’s a little breezy, you will be able to power through with the extra heat given off by the torch.